BharathKumarReddy2103/roboshop-infra-dev/README.md

-# 🤖 Roboshop Infra Dev 🚀
+# 🤖 Roboshop Infra- 🚀

-Welcome to the **roboshop-infra-dev** repository.
+Welcome to the **roboshop-infra-** repository.
 This project provides a robust, production-grade infrastructure setup for the [Roboshop application](https://roboshop.com/)—an e-commerce platform for selling robots—using [Terraform](https://www.terraform.io/) 🛠️.
 The infrastructure code in this repo is designed to rapidly provision, manage, and scale cloud resources for Roboshop deployments in any environment.

 ---